brandondong/POE-LiveSplit-Component/README.md

 ## Limitations
 Autosplitting will likely split incorrectly for speedruns strictly starting in the part 2 storyline.
 The logs only contain zone names so it is impossible to distinguish between certain zones and their part 1 and part 2 equivalents from the logs alone.
 The tool does its best to guess based on the zones traversed so far and should have no problems for a typical speedrun starting in part 1.

+### Load Removal Timer Accuracy
+The lines in the log file that are used as basis for load screen start and end are "Got Instance Details" and "You have entered ..." respectively.
+From testing, the logs report that I have entered an area slightly before my load screens are finished.
+Unfortunately, this is the last line the log file reports and may lead to an overestimation of game time.
+Surprisingly, /played exhibits similar behaviour.

+## Development Setup
+To build the project, this repository must be cloned recursively.

+`git clone --recursive`

+It should be able to compile without any further configuration when opening the project with Visual Studio 2015.

 For issues and suggestions, please use https://github.com/brandondong/POE-LiveSplit-Component/issues.